 Boise Cascade Company is a building products company headquartered in Boise, Idaho.
-Our operations began on October 29, 2004 (inception), when we acquired the forest products assets of OfficeMax.
+Our operations began on October 29, 2004 (inception), when we acquired the forest products assets of OfficeMax, Incorporated.
 As used in these consolidated financial statements, the terms "Boise Cascade," "we," and "our" refer to Boise Cascade Company and its consolidated subsidiaries.
 We are one of the largest producers of engineered wood products (EWP) and plywood in North America and a leading United States (U.S.) wholesale distributor of building products.

-We operate our business using three reportable segments: (1) Wood Products, which manufactures EWP, plywood, ponderosa pine lumber, studs, and particleboard, (2) Building Materials Distribution, which is a wholesale distributor of building materials, and (3) Corporate and Other, which includes corporate support staff services, related assets and liabilities, pension plan activity, and foreign currency exchange gains and losses.
+We operate our business using two reportable segments: (1) Wood Products, which manufactures EWP, plywood, ponderosa pine lumber, studs, and particleboard, and (2) Building Materials Distribution, which is a wholesale distributor of building materials.
 For more information, see Note 14, Segment Information.